-PhysioYoga Therapy is a type of rehabilitation therapy that combines both evidence-based Physical Therapy and Medical Therapeutic Yoga resulting in a holistic approach to your treatment experience.
+PhysioYoga Therapy is an approach to rehabilitation that combines evidence informed Physical Therapy and yoga therapy, resulting in a holistic or biopsychosocial approach to your rehabilitation experience.

-Physical Therapy (or Physiotherapy) is a well respected health care profession that uses evidence-based treatment methods to help clients restore and maintain optimal movement and function, as well as provide education on health maintenance and injury prevention.
-As licensed health care professionals, physical therapists have extensive training and knowledge about how the body functions.
-Specialized manual skills are used to assess, diagnose and treat a variety of injuries, disease symptoms and disabilities.
+Physical Therapy (or Physiotherapy) is a well respected health care profession that uses evidence informed treatment methods to help clients restore and maintain optimal movement and function, provide pain rehabilitation and pain care, as well as provide education on health creation, maintenance and injury prevention.
+As licensed health care professionals, physical therapists have extensive training and knowledge about how the body functions and the pathophysiology of a variety of dysfunctions.
+Specialized skills are used to assess, diagnose and treat individuals suffering from a variety of injuries, disease symptoms and disabilities.

-Yoga is an ancient life system of health that promotes ‘union’ and connects body, mind, breath and spirit as one unit, therefore enhancing and promoting an overall balanced lifestyle of health and well-being.
+Yoga is an ancient life system of health that promotes ‘union’ and recognizes and addresses the oneness of the body, mind, breath and spirit, therefore enhancing and promoting an overall balanced lifestyle of health and well-being.

 The Benefits of PhysioYoga

 When practiced regularly, the benefits are numerous.
 Physically, it may result in: improvement in muscular strength, endurance, flexibility, body awareness, circulation, digestion, hormonal balance, respiration, immune function, bone strength, normalizing blood pressure, reduction or normalization of body weight, reduction of pain, improved self management of pain and improved ability to self regulate.
 Mentally, improvements in alertness, concentration and sleep patterns may be experienced as well as reduction in the stress response and in anxiety and improvements in your ability to relax.
 The key benefit is an overall state of health and well-being.